wanprabu/wanprabu.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me - Wahyu Andy P."
+title: "About Me"
 author_profile: true
+seo_description: "Academic page of Wahyu Andy who working as a PhD student in Industrial Engineering"
 redirect_from:
   - /about/
   - /about.html
 ---

 Hi!
 I am a PhD fellow student in Industrial Engineering Department at UiT The Arctic University of Norway.
-I involve in [ArcLog](https://uit.no/research/arclog-en) research groups focusing on creating secure and sustainable logistics operations and industrial production in the north.
-This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
+I involve in This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).

 Bio
 ======
-* **Ph.D student in Industrial Engineering**, UiT The Arctic University of Norway, 2023 - Now
+* **Ph.D student in Industrial Engineering**, UiT The Arctic University of Norway, 2023 - present
 * **M.Sc. in Industrial Engineering**, Pusan National University, Busan - South Korea, 2014 - 2016
 * **B.Sc. in Information System**, Institut Teknologi Sepuluh Nopember, Surabaya - Indonesia, 2005 - 2009